wackywendell/grpc-gevent/README.md

 ## Description

 This is a minimal example demonstrating an issue with the current grpc experimental support and timeouts.

+See [grpc/grpc#15880](https://github.com/grpc/grpc/issues/15880) for more details.

 ## Setup